tiferrei/PEDASI/docs/source/guide_provider.rst

     - *Plugin name*: select an appropriate data connector to interface with this API, e.g. DataSetConnector
     - *Licence*: select an appropriate licence from those available in the dropdown list, e.g. Open Database Licence.
     - *Is encrypted*: select this if the data supplied from the data source is partially or fully encrypted, e.g. leave unselected
-    - *Public permission level*: see the *Requesting Access to a Data Source* section in the :doc:`User Guide<guide_user>` for a breakdown of the different levels of access you can specify for a data source. e.g. DATA
+    - *Public permission level*: see the *Requesting Access to a Data Source* section in the :doc:`User Guide<guide_user>` for a breakdown of the different levels of access you can specify for a data source. e.g. DATA (which is the default)
     - *Prov exempt*: select this if user activity tracking should be enabled for this data source, e.g. leave unselected

  3. Then select 'Create' to create this data source, and you'll be presented with an overview page for that data source.